Morrey's conjecture: rank-one convexity implies quasi-convexity for two-dimensional, two-component maps: Introduction

-It was very soon recognized that quasiconvexity implies rank-one convexity (by using a special class of test fields), and that polyconvexity is a sufficient condition for quasiconvexity.
-The task suggested itself as trying to prove or disprove the equivalence of these various kinds of convexity.
-In the scalar case, all three coincide with usual convexity, so that we are facing a purely vector phenomenon.
+It was very soon recognized that quasi-convexity implies rank-one convexity (by using a special class of test fields), and that poly-convexity is a sufficient condition for quasi-convexity (\cite{Ball}) The task suggested itself as trying to prove or disprove the equivalence of these various kinds of convexity.
+In the scalar case all three coincide with usual convexity, so that we are facing a purely vector phenomenon.
 It turns out that these three notions of convexity are different, and counterexamples of various sorts have been found over the years.
 See \cite{AlibertDacorogna}, \cite{DacorognaDouchetGangboRappaz}, \cite{SerreA}, \cite{Terpstra}.

-If we focus on the equivalence of rank-one convexity and quasiconvexity, Morrey conjectured that they are not equivalent (\cite{Morrey}), though later he simply stated it as an unsolved problem (\cite{MorreyB}).
-The issue remained undecided until the surprising counterexamble by V. Sverak (\cite{Sverak}) after some other additional and very interesting results (\cite{SverakB}, \cite{SverakC}, \cite{SverakE}).
-What is quite remarkable is that the original counterexample is only valid when $m\ge3$, and later attempts to extend it for $m=2$ failed (\cite{bandeiraornelas}, \cite{PedregalH}, \cite{PedregalSverakB}).
-Other counterexamples have not been found despite insistent efforts of the author that were definitely discarded in \cite{sebsze}.
+If we focus on the equivalence of rank-one convexity and quasi-convexity, Morrey conjectured that they are not equivalent (\cite{Morrey}), though later he simply stated it as an unsolved problem (\cite{MorreyB}).
+The issue remained undecided until the surprising counter-examble by V. Sverak (\cite{Sverak}) after some other additional and very interesting results (\cite{SverakB}, \cite{SverakC}, \cite{SverakE}).
+What is quite remarkable is that the original counter-example is only valid when $m\ge3$, and later attempts to extend it for $m=2$ failed (\cite{bandeiraornelas}, \cite{PedregalH}, \cite{PedregalSverakB}).
+See also \cite{grabovsky} for more such examples from a different viewpoint again in cases where $m>2$.
+Other counterexamples have not been found.
+Some efforts by the author were definitely discarded in \cite{sebsze}.
 References \cite{faracolaszlo}, and \cite{KristensenB} are also relevant here.